nabilaizzatyy/personal-password-maker/README.md

 - showing password suggestions
 - password strength checker (weak, medium, strong)

+# Acknowledgment
 This is my first repo in GitHub and sharping my skills back in Python with this personalized password maker.

-I got this inspirational from my surrounding especially the elders that always bragging about the hardness characteristics of password needed to create an account either for website login or social media.
-Plus, they always forgot about the password and need to keep to change their password.
-The strength checker awares them of the need of the strong password to avoid being hack or easily penetrate by unresponsible people.
-It will educates them about the importance of the cyber security.
+This project was inspired by the people around me, especially the elders, who often struggle with creating and remembering secure passwords for websites or social media accounts.
+Many of them find password requirements frustrating and frequently forget their credentials, leading to constant resets.

+By combining a personalized password generator with a strength checker, this project aims to raise awareness of the importance of strong passwords in preventing hacking or unauthorized access.
+It also serves as a small step to educate users about basic cybersecurity practices in their daily lives.